 We will follow both national and local guidance and policies to support any children subject to peer on peer abuse, including sexting (also known as youth produced sexual imagery) and gang violence.
-We will reduce the risks of sexting and upskirting by ensuring any child's private mobile device is secured throughout the school day in the school office.

 We will follow the guidance on managing reports of child-on-child sexual violence and sexual harassment in schools.